 Over time however they were able to flesh Matt out to the point where by the end of the series he had arguably the most interesting and complex story arc of the three main leads.

-It was quite interesting having a character come from the future and took the show away from just being a generic monster of the week series and allowed them to develop a story arc that wasn’t just monsters attacking people.
+It was quite interesting having a character come from the future and took the show away from just being a generic monster of the week series.

-The main villain of the series Helen first became lost in the anomalies 8 years before the events of the series began.
+The main villain of the series.
+Helen first became lost in the anomalies 8 years before the events of the series began.
 She found a way to travel through them and visited several different periods.
-Somewhere along the way she found a device that could control them.
-Helen however was later driven insane when she visited a future period and saw that mankind would be responsible for a disaster that would devastate the entire surface of the planet and exterminate most of the life on the planet with only hideous mutations existing.
+Somewhere along the way she found a device that could control the anomalies.
+Helen however was later driven insane when she visited a future period and saw that mankind would be responsible for a disaster that would devastate the entire surface of the planet with only hideous mutations existing.

 She travelled backwards in time to when the first proto humans had evolved and hoped to kill them off in order to erase mankind from existence.
-Unfortunately for her whilst she was able to evade Danny, Connor and Abby a Raptor that followed her from the cretecious (which she had stopped in first) attacked her from behind knocking her off the edge of a cliff and to her death.
+Unfortunately for her whilst she was able to evade Danny, Connor and Abby, a Raptor that followed her from the age of the Dinosaurs (which she had stopped in first) attacked her from behind, knocking her off the edge of a cliff to her death.

-I loved Helen’s death it was just such a perfect end for the character.
+I loved Helen’s death.
 To start with it was a great irony that she was killed by an animal rather than a human being, and also I just love the fact that it was a Dinosaur that saved all of humanity.
 The fact that it was one of the most famously vicious and fearsome dinosaurs that did it is just even better.

 I think Juliet Aubrey gave a very subtle performance as Helen.
-She was able to show how damaged and completely unhinged Helen was without chewing the scenery and shouting and spitting and screaming everywhere.
+She was able to show how damaged and completely unhinged Helen was without chewing the scenery.
 Helen seemed calm and normally kept her cool, but there was just something about her that was unnerving.
-I also loved the way she looked like she was genuinely in pain and anguish all the time in the shows third season as she kept trying to avert the disaster she saw in the future.
+I also loved the way she looked like she was genuinely in pain and anguish all the time in the shows third season, as she kept trying to avert the disaster she saw in the future.
 It really showed that what she had seen had just completely broken her as a person.

 She was also a somewhat more 3 dimensional character too.
 She wasn’t just a monster.
 She actually believed that what she was doing was for the greater good and she took no pleasure in killing her victims either.
 She actually had tears in her eyes when she shot her own husband Nick.

 I also liked the way they didn’t drag the characters story out for too long either.
-When she was dead she was dead that’s it she didn’t magically come back from the grave, though at the same time they were able to link her to Philip Burton in a way that was quite nice too.
+When she was dead, she didn’t magically come back from the grave, though at the same time they were able to link her to Philip Burton in a way that was quite nice too.

 Overall one of the best characters in the series and one of the best performances from Juliet Aubrey too.